multiverse-vcs/go-multiverse/README.md

   multi [command]

 Available Commands:
-  checkout    Checkout a commit. clone       Copy an existing repository. commit      Record changes to a repository. daemon      Runs a persistent Multiverse node. diff        Print changes to the working tree. help        Help about any command init        Create a new empty repo. log         Print change history. publish     Announce a new version to peers. status      Print status of the working tree.
+  checkout    Checkout files from a different commit. commit      Record changes in the local repo. daemon      Run a persistent Multiverse node. diff        Print changes to the local repo. help        Help about any command init        Create a new empty repo or copy an existing repo. log         Print change history. publish     Announce a new version to peers. status      Print status of the local repo.

 Flags:
   -h, --help   help for multi